 What better way to decorate an Easter egg than with chocolate?
 Millions of us think so because its estimated that 80 million Easter eggs are sold each year in the UK alone.

-In the 1890’s Milton S Hershey switched from making caramels to milk chocolate candies in the process of setting up his own milk processing plant.
+In the 1890s, American caramel maker Milton Hershey decided to pivot to chocolate.
 In 1900 the first ever Hershey chocolate bar was produced in Pennsylvania USA.

 Another chocolate favourite is the chocolate chip cookie which was invented in 1930 by Ruth Wakefield.
 The story goes that she used broken pieces of Nestle's semi sweet chocolate in the belief that it would simply melt and absorb into the dough of her chocolate cookies.